 200 g (8 oz) total of three or more additional colors of your choice

-Please create your color palette considering lighter and darker hues; and if the coarse wool and Bergschaf are not dyed, choose colors of Merino that look good with the whites or naturals
+Please create your color palette considering lighter and darker hues; and if the coarse wool and Bergschaf are not dyed, choose shades of Merino that look good with the whites or naturals

 • 50 g (2 oz) of coarser wool, Finn, Falkland, or Corriedale, roving or batts